charles-hood/lumen-blog/content/posts/2024-12-02--roatan-day-2-snorkeling-super-bowl-feast/index.md

   <img src="./media/FullSizeRender.jpeg" alt="Roatan Snorkeling" style="width: 100%;">
 </div>

 Greetings from sunny Roatán!
-Today was another amazing day filled with exploration, adventure, and some unexpected treats.
+Today was another amazing day filled with exploration and unexpected treats.
 Buckle up, because I'm about to take you on a journey through my second day in the jewel of the Bay Islands.

 ## Morning Magic:

-Waking up refreshed, my day started early, with a simple breakfast of hot tea and instant grits (a Southern touch I packed from home) and a breathtaking ocean view from my patio.
+Waking up refreshed, my day started early, with a simple breakfast of hot tea and instant grits (a Southern touch I packed from home) and a serene ocean view from my patio.
 With the warm Caribbean breeze flowing over my face, I couldn't help but wonder why anyone would choose cold weather when places like this exist.

 ## Writing on the Road:

-Taking advantage of the quiet morning, I whipped out my iPad and penned yesterday's [blog post](https://charleshood.net/posts/exploring-roatan-island-adventures/) (check it out if you haven't already!).
+Taking advantage of the quiet morning, I got out my iPad and penned yesterday's [blog post](https://charleshood.net/posts/exploring-roatan-island-adventures/) (check it out if you haven't already!).
 Reflecting on my experiences helps me truly savor them, and who knows, maybe someone out there enjoys reading them too.

 ## Dive, Dive, Dive!:

 After our crew assembled and fueled up, we huddled, making plans for the day.
 The decision?
 Explore West End, check out dive shops, and venture into the renowned snorkeling haven of West Bay.
-We started out in West End, where my friend's quest for SCUBA certification led us to a man named "Tuna" (I'm not kidding) at [Splash Inn Dive Resort](https://roatansplashinn.com/en/about-our-dive-center/), where he sealed the deal.
+We started out in West End, where my friend's quest for SCUBA certification led us to a man named "Tuna" (I'm not kidding) at [Splash Inn Dive Resort](https://roatansplashinn.com/en/about-our-dive-center/), where he sealed the deal for classes.
 While he gears up for his underwater adventures later in the week, I'll be sticking to snorkeling (more on that later!).

 ## Chocolate Bliss:

 No trip to Roatán is complete without a visit to [The Roatan Chocolate Factory](https://theroatanchocolatefactory.com/).
-Though I didn't buy any for fear it would melt, their 80% dark chocolate was incredible.
+Though I didn't buy any for fear it would melt in the car, their 80% dark chocolate was incredible.
 They offer tours during the week too, so I'll be back!

 ## Snorkeling Ambitions:

-With West Bay's reputation as a top snorkeling spot ringing in our ears, we headed over, parking a short walk from the beach.
-The turquoise water and bustling atmosphere were a stark contrast to our quiet Airbnb in Sandy Bay.
+With West Bay's reputation as a top snorkeling spot echoing in our heads, we headed over, parking a short walk from the beach.
+The turquoise water and bustling atmosphere stood in contrast to our quiet Airbnb in Sandy Bay.
 I admit I was a little apprehensive at first, but Roatán's reefs are too spectacular not to experience.
-Lucky my buddy is experienced, and was able to give me pointers, so that helped a lot.
+Luckily my buddy is experienced, and was able to give me pointers, so that helped a lot.
 After gearing up (thanks to my awesome neighbor for loaning me fins, mask & snorkel), I took a deep breath and entered the underwater world.

 ## Words Fail to Describe: